CPScript/kyro/README.md

+## Want to contribute?
+* I would love help with the development of this project.
+Create a request! <3

 ### Need to:
 * Implement a logging system to track events, errors, and user actions.
 This helps with debugging and user support.
 * Enhance error handling throughout your code, providing more informative messages for users.